 In 1966 Earl Copus became Director — and at the time, he was Melwood’s only full-time employee.
-Over the following decades, Melwood would pioneer many new milestones in the field that would be known as social-entrepreneurial ventures: businesses with the ´double bottom line´ of providing revenue as well as jobs and independence for people with disabilities.
+Over the following decades, Melwood would pioneer many new milestones in the field that would be known as social-entrepreneurial ventures: businesses with the ´double bottom line´ of providing revenue as well as contributing to society by providing jobs and independence for people with differing abilities.

 The first successes came in horticulture.
 Melwood crews raised plants and sold them at work sites around the Washington D.C. area.
-That work led to groundskeeping and landscaping work, where Melwood crews surprised many people with their good, dependable work.
+That work led to groundskeeping and landscaping work, where Melwood crews impressed those in leadership with their good, dependable work.

-Next came custodial work, aided by the 1971 Javits-Wagner-O´Day Act, now known as the AbilityOne Program, providing for federal jobs for Americans with disabilities who could show they are able to do a fair day's work for a fair day´s pay.
+Next came custodial work, aided by the 1971 Javits-Wagner-O´Day Act, now known as the AbilityOne Program, providing federal jobs for Americans with disabilities who could show they are able to do a fair day's work for a fair day's pay.

 In 1971 Melwood purchased a 108-acre farm in rural Charles County, Maryland.
-The plan was to teach farming as an enhancement to the horticultural training already underway.
+The Melwood Farm began as as an agricultural and vocational training project.